FrostyX/fedora-magazine/2021-december.md

-# 4 cool new projects to try in COPR for July 2021
+# 4 cool new projects to try in COPR for December 2021

 [Copr][copr] is a build-system for anyone in the Fedora community.
 It hosts thousands of projects for various purposes and audiences.
 Some